Laharik1999/LMS-Project/README.md

 Important:

 Use npm i to install all dependencies

-Rename the remove.env file to .env

 And connect to http://localhost:3000/